“.MGX BY MATERIALISE JUST ANNOUNCED THE AVAILABILITY OF IT’S NEW CATALOGUE”

 Transparent droplets of a curable acryllic resin are jetted and then cured by strong UV-lamps which are integrated onto the print head.
 The results of the printoptical process are geometric or freeform shapes that may include transparent prisms or lenses, as well as full color 3D graphics and textures, all in a single print job.

 Optical surfaces – no post-processing

 The results of the process are geometric or freeform shapes that may include transparent prisms or lenses, as well as full color 3D graphics and textures.
 Optical quality surfaces are achieved with no post processing.
-Printoptical Technology avoids complicated and costly conventional processes, gets rid of obsolete stock and shortens the time to market significantly.
+Processing 3D printed optical plastics avoids complicated and costly conventional processes, gets rid of obsolete stock and shortens the time to market significantly.

-More about LUXeXceL’s inventive Printoptical Technology – the key to 3D printed LED optics is available at the companies website.
+More about the inventive Luximprint technologies and fabrication processes, the key to 3D printed LED optics is available at the companies website.
 If you’d like to further dive into the world of additive manufacturing, please also refer to a more extensive article on 3D printing of complete lighting fixtures elsewhere on this website.

 3DPrinting.Lighting - The Leading Authority in Additive Manufacturing News for the Lighting Industry and a dedicated resource for Professionals in the Field of Lighting Technology, Design and Application.